In the 1980s-1990s, published studies in Europe showed remarkable life span increases in animals given a drug called deprenyl.

 MAO-B also may inflict toxic damage to brain cells via several well-defined mechanisms.

 Excess MAO-B not only deprives us of our youthful emotions by depleting dopamine, but also impairs cognitive functions by decreasing acetylcholine while simultaneously accelerating brain aging.

 People today should take steps to suppress MAO-B levels as they age past 45 years.
 Those who are already taking low-dose deprenyl (5 mg twice a week) may be deriving enormous benefits by protecting against MAO-B toxicity.

 The problem is that most doctors will not prescribe deprenyl to non-Parkinson’s patients.
 Insurance companies are unlikely pay for “off-label” use.

-Reliable Rx We are the one-stop licensed online pharmacy who wants a good health for all along with wealth saving.
-We are serving our customers since 2005 and have hands-on expertise dealing in medication and healthcare products.
-So far we have successfully processed over thousands of online prescription earning the trust of more than 100,000 patients.
+Reliable Rx Is a one-stop licensed online pharmacy who wants a good health for all along with wealth saving.
+They have been serving customers since 2005 and have hands-on expertise dealing in medication and healthcare products.
+So far they have successfully processed over thousands of online prescription earning the trust of more than 100,000 patients.